nodech/gpg-setup/readme.md

 > Don't trust, verify

 Key servers provide a way to share and update keys.
-Even though this does not provide additional security, it's necessary to have in order to easily get updates on key states.
+Even though this does not provide additional security, it's useful to have in order to easily get updates on key states.
-There are couple of key servers out there and they sync information with each other.
+There are couple of key servers out there and they sync information with each other, most likely your gpg comes with some key servers configured, you can add multiple key servers so you have backup connections if that server goes down.
+Alternatively you could use keyservers pool (e.g.: https://sks-keyservers.net/), that removes failed nodes and maintains several servers.

 There are several things to keep in mind when using key servers:
   - When fetching keys from public key servers (`gpg --search-keys names`)